cmakkaya/cmakkaya/README.md

 - 📖 I publish my articles about Cloud and DevOps, especially Security and CI/CD pipelines on <a href="https://cmakkaya.medium.com/" target="blank"><img align="center" src="https://upload.vectorlogo.zone/logos/medium/images/43c41ba8-9de2-453d-92dc-500dab4e316a.svg" height="30" width="30" /></a> [Medium](https://cmakkaya.medium.com/).
 - 💬 In my GitHub repository, I am adding my projects here to reach them when I need them, and also, maybe they can be helpful to others.
 🥅 2025 Goals: I plan to learn more about DevSecOps and the Cloud.
 I plan to get the following certifications: "AZ-104: Azure Administrator Certification," "Google Associate Cloud Engineer Certification," and "Certified Kubernetes Administrator (CKA)."
-- 😻 Fun fact: I love to read, search, and write about Cloud/DevOps.
+- 😻 Fun fact: I love to read, search, and write about Cloud/DevOps, especially regarding the challenges I encounter while doing my job.
 Besides this, I love to walk, ride, and fish.

 ## 🔗 &nbsp;**Connect with me**  📫  You can learn more about me.
 <a href="https://cumhur.akkaya.link/" target="blank"><img align="center" src="pictures/person.jpg" height="30" width="30" /></a> [Portfolio Page](https://cumhur.akkaya.link/)